mr-mmsk/Project/README.md

 Summary -

-The Visualization gives you an idea of percentage of flights on time/delayed in US.
+The Visualization gives you an idea of percentage of flights on time/delayed in US. based on the visualization there are about

 Design -

+Chose to do a map since it will be a great learning opputunity and also when you think about flight location comes to mind.
+The map is circled with all the airports from USA and city names can be observed when you do a mouse over.
 Added percentage to all the categories (ontime/Delayed), Added colors to the buttons in accordance with the flight route, Displayed the city names for the circles.
+I chose to display 4 categories,
+  • On time or arrived early - I chose Green color for arrived on time because this color usually referenced as normal.
+  • delayed < 1 hr - I chose purple color for delayed flights < 1hr as less intense.
+  • delayed > 1 hrs & < than 2 hrs - I chose brown to signify the intensity is building up.
+  • delayed > 2 - I chose red color for delayed flights because this color usually referenced as warning

 Feedback -